-Encourage Alignment with Providers and Delivery Systems that Serve the Low Income Population

-Performing effective outreach, enrollment and retention of the low income population that will be eligible for premium tax credits and cost sharing subsidies through the Exchange is central to the Exchange's mission.
-Responses that demonstrate an ongoing commitment to the low income population or demonstrate a capacity to serve the cultural, linguistic and health care needs of the low income and uninsured populations beyond the minimum requirements adopted by the Exchange will receive additional consideration.
+Encourage Alignment with Providers and Delivery Systems that Serve the Low -Income Population the low -income and uninsured populations beyond the minimum requirements adopted by the Exchange will receive additional consideration.
 Examples of demonstrated commitment include: having a higher proportion of essential community providers to meet the criteria of sufficient geographic distribution, having contracts with Federally Qualified Health Centers, and supporting or investing in providers and networks that have historically served these populations in order to improve service delivery and integration.